fneum/data-science-for-esm/_sources/intro.md

 Welcome to the website accompanying the course [Data Science for Energy System Modelling](https://moseskonto.tu-berlin.de/moses/modultransfersystem/bolognamodule/beschreibung/anzeigen.html;jsessionid=DQfixqzzpn1XIg5N1GG7S9um4EDykZn99AHmH6Fj.moseskonto?number=31027&version=1&sprache=2).
 This course is being developed by [Dr. Fabian Neumann](https://neumann.fyi) and offered as part of the curriculum of the [Department of Digital Transformation of Energy Systems at TU Berlin](https://www.tu.berlin/ensys).

 On this website you will find practical introductions to many Python packages that are useful for dealing with energy data and building energy system models.
-Course materials other than practical introductions to Python packages for students at TU Berlin are provided on [ISIS](https://isis.tu-berlin.de/course/view.php?id=30525).
+Course materials other than practical introductions to Python packages for students at TU Berlin are provided on [ISIS](https://isis.tu-berlin.de/course/view.php?id=35495).

 The course covers tutorials and examples for getting started with Python, `numpy`, `matplotlib`, `pandas`, `geopandas`, `cartopy`, `rasterio`, `atlite`, `networkx`, `pyomo`, `pypsa`, `plotly`, `hvplot`, and `streamlit`.
 Topics covered include:

 - time series analysis (e.g. wind and solar production)
-- tabular data (e.g. LNG terminals)
+- tabular data (e.g. LNG terminals, power plants, industrial sites)
 - geographical data (e.g. location of power plants)
 - data visualisation
 - converting weather data to renewable generation
-- land eligibility analysis (e.g. where to build wind turbines)
+- land eligibility analysis (e.g. where can we build wind turbines)
 - optimisation
 - electricity market modelling
 - power flow modelling (linearised)